MrDesjardins/dataaccessgateway/readme.md

 ## Summary of the Two Modes

 There is two modes: two functions.
 This is simple as that.
 One focus on freshness and one focus on performance.
 In both case, by default the memory and persistent cache is enabled but you can turn off either of them.
+On top of the two modes, there is a `fetchWeb` which returns the response from the web without having any reading from caches.

 ### Fetch Fresh
 The first one is called `fetchFresh` and checks the memory cache first.
 If the data is not present, it will fall into the persistent cache.
 If not present or out-of-date, it does the HTTP request and fill the caches.
 In the case of obsolete data, the fallback to the API request might take times and hence this function doesn't guarantee to be efficient when the life of the data is out.